 - Do these Cookies Freeze Well?
 Yes, they totally do.
 You can freeze both the dough and the baked cookies.
 Works great.

-Printable Old-Fashioned Cookies Recipe
+Printable Directions for Old-Fashioned Sugar Cookies Recipe

 Granny-Grandma’s Old Fashioned Cookies